seandstewart/bardly/bardly/plays/histories/edward-iii/11-player.md

 Vive le Roy!
 God save King John of France!

 **KING JOHN**
-Now on this plain of Cressy spread yourselves,—
+Now on this plain of Cressy spread yourselves,--
 And, Edward, when thou darest, begin the fight.

 *Exeunt King John, Charles, Philip, and Lorrain*

 **KING EDWARD**
-We presently will meet thee, John of France:—
+We presently will meet thee, John of France:--
 And, English lords, let us resolve this day,
 Either to clear us of that scandalous crime,
 Or be intombed in our innocence.